Home

 With the installation of the newly established Grand Lodge of Ancient Freemasons of South Carolina a prayer was given by the newly elected Grand Chaplin (Brother Frederick Dalcho) and the meeting was closed in due form.

 After the appointments were made the brethren then preceded to St. Michael’s Church, where a Divine Service was performed and a discourse delivered by Grand Chaplain Dr. Frederick Dalcho to the brethren of Charleston.
 His talk was well written for the evening of the events that had just taken place the day before.
 He based his talk on the scripture of John xii:36, “while ye have light, believe in the light, that ye may be the children of light.”
-After the presentation of his talk he provided a copy of it to the Grand Lodge for publication.
+After the presentation of his talk he provided a copy of his talk to the Grand Lodge for publication.
 In part he spoke the following words;

 Free-Masonry, like the Religion of the Redeemer, is eminently calculated to dispense “peace on earth, and good will towards men.”
 And if the moral and religious state of the community in which it flourishes, be not increased and refined by its influence, it must be charged to the perversity of the Brotherhood, and not to the principles of the Institution.
 The general application of its principles and practice to the spiritual and temporal welfare of men cannot be doubted.
 It binds its members by the strongest sanctions, “to do justly, to love mercy, to walk humbly before God;” and to “love the Brotherhood.”

 On December 27, 1817 the brethren of the newly formed Grand Lodge of Ancient Free Masons of South Carolina met once again at the lodge room located at Galloway’s Tavern.
-This day the newly formed Grand Lodge held its first official meeting.

-With the installation of the new Grand Master and the newly formed Grand Lodge it also brought harmony back to the brethren of Charleston that had for many years was missing.
+With the installation of the new Grand Master and the newly formed Grand Lodge it also brought harmony back to the brethren of Charleston that had for so many years was missing.

-Following a number of part-time associations with St. Michael’s Church in Charleston, South Carolina, he was retained as an assistant minister on February 23, 1819.
+Following a number of part-time associations with St. Michael’s Church in Charleston, South Carolina, Rev. Dalcho was retained as an assistant minister on February 23, 1819.
 In 1824 he established with others, “The Charleston Gospel Messenger and Protestant Episcopal Resgister”, a monthly journal of the Church’s activities.
 This paper was published monthly until 1853.
 His monumental work at this period was a history of the Protestant Episcopal Church in South Carolina, the first published history of any diocese in America.
 Consisting of more than 600 pages.
 All of Dr. Fredrick Dalcho’s books were sold at the, ”The Theological Book Store” in Charleston, South Carolina located at 51 Board Street.

 Ill.
 Bro.
 Frederick Dalcho, M. D. and his wife are buried in the graveyard of this historic churchyard.